 - use antiseptic or alcohol to clean the wound and apply ethanol, tincture or aqueous solution of iodine, if available

-- leave the wound open – use a simple dressing but do not try to stitch it, because this could expose your nerve endings to the rabies virus
+- leave the wound open – use a simple dressing, but don't try to stitch it, because this could expose your nerve endings to the rabies virus

-- go to the nearest hospital or medical centre and explain you have been bitten
+- go to the nearest hospital or medical centre and explain that you've been bitten

-If you think your eye may have been infected with the saliva of an animal, you should wash it thoroughly with clean water and seek medical help.
+If you think your eye may have been infected with the saliva of an animal, wash it thoroughly with clean water and seek medical help.

-If there is a high risk you are infected with rabies, you should be given an injection of rabies immunoglobulin.
-This should help protect you against the virus and prevent it travelling to your nervous system.
+If there is a high risk of you being infected with rabies, you should be given an injection of rabies immunoglobulin.
+This should help to protect you against the virus and prevent it travelling to your nervous system.

 The immunoglobulin works by providing ready-made antibodies designed to neutralise the rabies virus and prevent it from spreading.

-Aside from some temporary soreness at the site of the injection, rabies immunoglobulin does not usually cause any side effects.
+Aside from some temporary soreness at the injection site, rabies immunoglobulin doesn't usually cause any side effects.

 The rabies vaccine should be given in every case of suspected exposure to rabies.
-The length of your course of vaccinations will depend on whether you have previously been vaccinated.
+The length of your vaccination course will depend on whether you have previously been vaccinated.

-If you have never been vaccinated, you should receive five doses of the vaccine.
+If you've never been vaccinated, you should receive five doses of the vaccine.
 The first dose is given at the beginning of the treatment, followed by four further doses, which are given three, seven, 14 and 30 days after the start of treatment.

-If you have previously been vaccinated, you should receive two doses of the vaccine.
+If you've previously been vaccinated, you should receive two doses of the vaccine.
 The first dose is given at the start of your treatment, followed by a second dose three to seven days later.
 The doses are given by injection into the shoulder muscle.

-A common side effect of the rabies vaccine is redness, swelling and pain at the site of the injection that occurs 24 to 48 hours after the injection has been given.
+A common side effect of the rabies vaccine is redness, swelling and pain at the injection site, which occurs 24 to 48 hours after the injection has been given.